multi-coop/datami-website-content/texts/blog/en/posts/how-it-works.md

 To avoid asking to your grandpa' or your grandma' to create an account on those providers, and even worse to avoid asking them to create their own personal tokens, **Gitribute uses a default "ghost user token" (or your own)**.

-If you want anonymous contribution onto your data with Gitribute, it is necessary to set your repo and related branches on Github or Gitlab for this "ghost user"'s actions (GET, PUT, POST).
+If you want anonymous contribution onto your data with Vizboard, it is necessary to set your repo and related branches on Github or Gitlab for this "ghost user"'s actions (GET, PUT, POST).

 > **Note** : Basically you don't want this user's token to make "pushes" on your `main` branch for instance...

-To sum up, when you set up your Gitribute widget from scratch you have to :
+To sum up, when you set up your Vizboard widget from scratch you have to :

 - 1/ Create your own "ghost user" / default token
 - 2/ Set up the target repo to allow this token to make contributions (create branches, but not pushes directly to your `main` branch)